 George Weston is a leading food processing and distribution company in Canada.
-The company also has interest in the real estate business with 2019 being the first full year of its direct ownership in Choice Properties.
+The company also has an interest in the real estate business.

 - Ticker: TSE:WN